mynjj/genuary/README.md

 Feel free to have a [look](https://mynjj.github.io/genuary).
 Keep in mind, they are thought with a Desktop First UX, since they're mainly just toys for myself.

-The project has a webpack configurations using handlebars and p5.js, but I'm open to explore more.
+The project has a webpack configuration using handlebars and p5.js, but I'm open to explore more.

 # Development